-Research teams led by Associate Professor Warwick Duncan have expertise in conducting clinical (human) and preclinical (animal) trials and laboratory-based research relating to oral implants.
+Our Oral Implantology group, led by Professor Warwick Duncan, have expertise in conducting clinical (human) and preclinical (animal) trials and laboratory-based research relating to oral implants.

 The aim of this research is to develop evidence-based treatments that reduce the interval between oral implant placement and loading.
 This is achieved by optimising the implant design and the surgical and prosthodontic protocols and materials.
 Research is being conducted into different oral implant systems, materials, surfaces, superstructures, and surgical and restorative protocols, as well as supporting biological and regenerative products.